 Having a minimalistic approach is possibly one of the most creative branding methods.
 It allows you to convey your message to your audience more clearly as a brand.

-Create your own minimalist brand design using Simplified’s Free Minimalist Templates, or make one from scratch!
+Want to create your very own minimalist brand design?
+With Simplified’s Free Minimalist Templates, you can make a custom one from scratch!

 3. Socially Responsible

 It’s 2023, and brands choosing to remain silent on important social issues are getting called out.
 Consumers no longer look for brands that only talk about what they stand for.
 They look for brands that take action for what they believe in.

 Brands that speak and act for what they believe in can help make a change for the better.
 Such brands also appeal more to shoppers.